 The popular opinion about driving under the influence of prescription drugs is just as skewed.
 While only one in four people see it as a serious threat, prescription drugs were found in 46.5% of drugged drivers involved in fatal crashes.
 Prescription drugs, even taken as prescribed, can make it difficult for a driver to stay alert, maintain control of their vehicle, and concentrate on the road.

 When it comes to illegal drugs, it would seem pretty simple: they’re illegal to use in the first place, so it’s definitely not ok to drive after using them.
-Be that as it may, more than 11% of drivers test positive for illegal drugs.
+Yet the 2018 National Survey on Drug Use and Health (NSDUH), in 2018, reported that “12.6 million people over the age of 16 drove under the influence of illicit drugs.7.
 Because use of illegal drugs is on the rise, we are also seeing an increase in drivers under the influence of heroin, meth, cocaine, and other substances that contribute to deaths on our roadways.

 What Are The Facts On Drugged Driving?